rohitturkar/task-threejs/README.md

 ## Available Scripts

+### `npm install`
+For Install dependencies:

 In the project directory, you can run:

-### `npm install`

 ### `npm start`